2016 TAP Conference Speakers

 Dr. Gary Stark leads a diverse team of educators, researchers, and policy experts focused on advancing educator effectiveness.

-Dr. Joshua Barnett is chief learning officer for NIET, responsible for the implementation, management and oversight of NIET trainings, support, materials, resources, and web-based technologies.
+Dr. Joshua Barnett is co-president and chief learning officer for NIET, responsible for the implementation, management and oversight of NIET trainings, support, materials, resources, and web-based technologies.
 Barnett also serves as the principal investigator for NIET's federal projects.

 Norman Conard is a third-generation educator who taught for over 30 years, during which time he developed non-traditional teaching methods that extend the boundaries of the classroom.